How Yoga Helps Overcome Ego, Attachment, Aversion, and Fear

 According to the book, “The goal of yoga is to reduce the film of Avidyā in order to act correctly.”
 Incorrect perception leads to incorrect action which leads to suffering.

-A clear understanding of reality is called Vidyā.
+Conversley, a clear understanding of reality is called Vidyā.

 Avidyā (ignorance) is the root cause of the obstacles that prevent you from recognizing reality as it exists.
-The obstacles are:

-Asmita (ego)
+1. Asmita (ego)

-Rāga (attachment)
+2. Rāga (attachment)

-Dvesa (aversion)
+3. Dvesa (aversion)

-Abhiniveśa (fear, particularly fear of death)
+4. Abhiniveśa (fear, particularly fear of death)

-Avidyā along with the four branches are called the five Kleśas (pronounced kleshas), or poisons.
-The cause of all suffering, according to Patañjali's Yoga sūtras.
+Avidyā along with the four branches are called the five Kleśas (pronounced kleshas), or poisons—the cause of all suffering, according to Patañjali‘s Yoga sūtras.

 But you can recognize the branches or tell-tale signs of Avidyā.